superwofy/CICPortal/README.md

 - Go to about:config and set network.proxy.allow_hijacking_localhost to true
 - Visit http://127.0.0.1/bonstartpage.php?development and refresh the page OR
-- Open port 80 and connect directly to the webserver (should be restricted to your IP)
+- Open port 80 and connect directly to the webserver bypassing Squid (should be restricted to your IP)

 Phones tested: